 Points of Pride

 - Miami has completed a number of new facilities in recent years including a new student center, four new residence halls, two new food service facilities, and an upgrade of the amenities, safety, and capacity of Miami's existing housing and dining facilities.
 (2014)

-- Miami University ranks 18th among private and public colleges nationwide and 1st in Ohio for its dining programs, according to thedailymeal.com’s third annual list of the “Best Colleges for Food in America.”
+- Miami University ranks 18th among private and public colleges nationwide for its dining programs, according to thedailymeal.com’s fourth annual list of the “Best Colleges for Food in America.”
 Since 2004, Miami’s dining services has won more than 50 culinary awards from the National Association of College and University Food Service than any other university in North America, including nine grand prizes and 15 gold prizes in the Loyal E. Horton Dining Awards Competition.